* This is a sponsored post **

 After his first deployment was finished, Dan began to get interested again in internet marketing.
 In 2006 he began chatting with his brother Matt about building a social network for gamers which was similar to MySpace at the time.
 He wanted to take risks and while other networks received funding or had a large team, the two-man operation relied on learning every aspect of internet marketing there was including SEO, Social Media, PPC and Email Marketing.
 He actually ended up turning into a full-time business by accident.
 Dan began noticing that business owners didn’t have the time or the desire to market their own products or service themselves online so Matt and Dan began to get clients locally and from the business forums.
 With Dan’s Computer Science background, he began seeing inefficiencies in repetitive human-based tasks and began to develop software to help assist in the process of increasing the ranks in Yahoo, Bing, and Google.
 The military experience has taught him the importance of detail which made it simple and useful when it came to effective software.

 Today, Dan currently runs RankCrew, a successful and well-established business and manages a team of software developers and marketing specialist.
 His services and products are used by thousands of businesses each and every day and as a byproduct, he has successfully become a multi-millionaire!
-Although this only Dan’s story, there are thousands of other military veterans that have carved their own success story out there.
-We can’t thank the brave woman and men that continue to serve and put on their uniforms every day, and to those that have transitioned the freedom to their own path of success and excellence.
+There are thousands of other military veterans that have carved their own success story out there.
+We can’t thank the brave woman and men that continue to serve and put on their uniforms every day.
+A huge Thank you to those that have transitioned the freedom to their own path of success and excellence.